MADXhh/LoopingLouieAdvanced/README.md

 ## Wiring
 ![image](./docs/assests/wirirng_sketch_schem.png "Wiring")

-Or with the alternative stepup converter:
+Or with the alternative step-up converter:

 ![image](./docs/assests/wiring.png "Wiring")

 # Software
 A state mashine controls the pwm value.
 The defaut state is the HOLD_SPEED state.
-Configurable probabilities control the next state:
+Configurable probabilities control the next state ones per second:
-- HOLD_SPEED
+- HOLD_SPEED (51%)
-- NEW_SPEED
+- NEW_SPEED (30%)
-- REVERSE_DIRECTION
+- REVERSE_DIRECTION (15%)
-- HOLD_REVERSE
+- HOLD_DROP (4%)

 Additional BREAK and ACCELERATE states keep the current consumption within a controlled level at which the dropping battery voltage does not cause a brown out of the ESP.